trustification/trustification/README.md

 * [Bombastic](bombastic/README.md) - Storage and archival of SBOM documents.
 * [Vexination](vexination/README.md) - Storage and archival of VEX documents.
 * [Reservoir](reservoir/README.md) - Managing product metadata and access control.
+* [Spog](spog/README.md) - Single Pane Of Glass API and frontend.

+Check the README files for individual components for more detailed information.

 ## Running locally